UserApplePie/UserApplePie-v4/README.md

 ## What is UserApplePie v4?

-UserApplePie is a PHP 5.5 MVC CMS system based on Nova Framework.
+UserApplePie is a PHP 5.5+ CMS MVC Framework.
 It's designed to be lightweight and modular, allowing developers to build better and easy to maintain code with PHP.

-The base framework comes with a range of [helper classes](https://github.com/nova-framework/framework/tree/master/app/Helpers).

 ---

 ## Documentation

 Full docs & tutorials are available at [userapplepie.com](http://www.userapplepie.com/).
-Nova Framework docs & tutorials are available at [novaframework.com](http://novaframework.com/).

 ---